srl-labs/containerlab/docs/manual/network.md

 # the rest of the file is omitted for brevity
 ```

-With these settings in place, container will get their IP addresses from the specified ranges accordingly.
+With these settings in place, the container will get their IP addresses from the specified ranges accordingly.

 #### user-defined addresses